ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 Like HEADERS, the CONTINUATION frame (type=0x9) is used to continue a sequence of header block fragments, if the headers do not fit into one WTHEADERS frame.

+Unlike HEADERS, the Header Block Fragment field MAY be empty.
+There are no predefined semantics of the fields in the decoded block.
+The application uses it to convey arbitrary structured metadata.

 The WTHEADERS frame is shown in {{fig-wtheaders}}.

 ~~~